upenn-cis198/homework3/README.md

 ### Useful functions
 You may find `as_raw_fd()`, `read_to_string()`, `File::from_raw_fd()`, `File write_all()`, and str `as_bytes()` useful.

+### Unsafe
+One of the functions you have is marked as unsafe.
+Therefore you have to wrap it in a unsafe {... } block to use.
+Notice the unsafe block is like any other block in Rust, and values can be returned as expressions "up" a block.

+## Recommended Steps for Implementation.
+1) First implement the raw terminal functionality by using the raw terminal functions directly.
+That is, create a shell that is able to handle backspace, key presses, printing prompt, and when the user presses enter, it merely prints to the command like the command as a string.
+2) If #1 is working, then factor out your code into a RawTerminal type.
+3) Now add the functionality to actually execute the process using execvpe.
+At first, do not use pipes at all, this way, output will just be written to the terminal directly.
+4) Once you're able to call commands and have their output printed to the shell, work on getting '>' stdout redirection using pipes working.
+Everything else should work before you get here.

 ## Future Thoughts
 For the sake of simplicity, this is all.
 However, you should see how it is possible to extend the terminal functionality, in all sorts of ways: multiple command redirection using '|' pipes, to auto-completion of commands, color highlighting,